littlecolumns/sawhorse/README.md

 This isn't anything magic, it just says "go get a partial called `navbar.hbs` from the `base` folder."
 See `src/index.hbs` for details.

 Folder names aren't magic, either - if I made a folder called `homework-07` and put `bar-chart.hbs` inside of it, I could then start including it with `{{> homework-07/bar-chart }}`

+### Using layouts

+Inside of `src/html/layouts` you have templates for web pages.
+If you have different kinds of pages - some with bootstrap, some with the class template - you can make multiple layouts.
+If all of your pages look the same, you won't need to worry about it.

 ### Using data